Telephone: 604 444-4889

 Fax: 604 444-4119

-Born in a working-class family in Quebec, novelist and playwright Michel Tremblay was raised in Montreal’s Le Plateau neighbourhood.
-An ardent reader since a young age, Tremblay began to write, in hiding, as a teenager.
-One of the most produced and the most prominent playwrights in the history of Canadian theatre, Tremblay has received countless prestigious honours and accolades.
-Because of their charismatic originality, their vibrant character portrayals and the profound vision they embody, Tremblay’s dramatic, literary and autobiographical works have long enjoyed remarkable international popularity; his plays have been adapted and translated into dozens of languages and have achieved huge success in Europe, the Americas and the Middle East.
-There have been more than 1,750 productions of his work worldwide since the 1960s.
-Of his own work, Tremblay has said, “I know what I want in the theatre.
-I want a real political theatre, but I know that political theatre is dull.
-I write fables.”
+Born in a working-class family in Quebec, novelist and playwright Michel Tremblay was raised in Montreal’s Plateau neighbourhood.
+An ardent reader from a young age, Tremblay began to write, in hiding, as a teenager.
+Because of their charismatic originality, their vibrant character portrayals, and the profound vision they embody, Tremblay’s dramatic, literary, and autobiographical works have long enjoyed remarkable international popularity; his plays have been adapted and translated into dozens of languages and have achieved huge success throughout Europe, the Americas, and the Middle East.

 October 2013 : Vancouver Writers Fest Begins Today!